Sankar8098/TheBlackXYZ-Bot/README.md

 totalrequests - get total number of jion request from your database
 ```

-# Any Doubt To Deoply Repository Contact Me - 💯
+# Any Doubt Then Contact - 💯
 Update Channel 🙂 <a href='https://telegram.dog/TheBlackXYZBotz'>Update Channel</a> Update Regarding For Repo.</b>

-# Direct Use Env.
-Just Copy [ Enough For Deoply ]♾️
+# Direct Use Env
 ```
 API_ID
 API_HASH